panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 A proxy is a special object that wraps an object to modify the behavior of operations on the original object.
 The proxy doesn't alter the structure of the original object.

-The enum proxy improves the read and write operations on an enum object by:
+The enum proxy intercepts the read and write operations on an enum object by:

 * Throwing an error if a non-existing enum value is accessed
 * Throwing an error when changing an enum object property

-Here's an implementation of a factory function that accepts a enum's plain object, and returns a proxied object:
+Here's an implementation of a factory function that accepts an enum's plain object, and returns a proxied object:

 ```javascript {4,10}
 // enum.js